Contact Info

 - Some people may get additional doses of updated 2024-2025 COVID-19 vaccines:

-- People who are moderately or severely immunocompromised may get one additional dose of updated 2024-2025 COVID-19 vaccine two or more months after the last COVID-19 vaccine.
-They also may receive additional updated 2024-2025 COVID-19 vaccine doses and should talk to their health care provider.
+- People who are immunocompromised may get additional doses of updated 2024-2025 COVID-19 vaccine two or more months after the last COVID-19 vaccine.
+They should talk to their health care provider.

 How to get a COVID-19 vaccine